lalomorales22/penguins/docs/gateway/security/index.md

 ## Reverse Proxy Configuration

-If you run the Gateway behind a reverse proxy (nginx, Caddy, Traefik, etc.), you should configure `gateway.trustedProxies` for proper client IP detection.
+If you run the Gateway behind a reverse proxy (Cloudflare Tunnel, nginx, Caddy, Traefik, etc.), you should configure `gateway.trustedProxies` for proper client IP detection.

 When the Gateway detects proxy headers (`X-Forwarded-For` or `X-Real-IP`) from an address that is **not** in `trustedProxies`, it will **not** treat connections as local clients.
 If gateway auth is disabled, those connections are rejected.
 This prevents authentication bypass where proxied connections would otherwise appear to come from localhost and receive automatic trust.